ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

 contains properties which allow access to the blockchain. ``msg.sender`` is always the address where the current (external) function call came from.

-..
-TODO: This needs clarifying and links, not really much more detail in docs

 The functions that make up the contract, and that users and contracts can call are ``mint`` and ``send``.
 If ``mint`` is called by anyone except the account that created the contract, nothing happens.
-This is ensured by the special function ``require`` which causes all changes to be reverted if its argument evaluates to false.
+This is ensured by the special function :ref:`require <assert-and-require>`  which causes all changes to be reverted if its argument evaluates to false.
 The second call to ``require`` ensures that there will not be too many coins, which could cause overflow errors later.